Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Attack Analysis

 \section{Attack Analysis}

-In this section, we analyze trends associated with attacks to first answer if the attacks cause or promote the trends.
-We then measure the success of the attacks first by their binary success in pushing keywords to the trends list and then based on the trends they astroturfed using multiple metrics.
-We also examine the other tactics the attackers may be employing by studying the time of the trends and the tweets' location information.
-Lastly, we show the anomaly with the volume field provided by Twitter which shows how many tweets talk about the associated trend and discuss what it might signify.
+In this section, we analyze the trends associated with the attacks to first answer if the attacks cause or just promote the trends.
+We then measure the success of the attacks using various metrics.
+We also examine the other tactics the attackers may have employed by studying the time of the trends and the tweets' location information.
+Lastly, we show an anomaly in the volume field provided by Twitter which shows how many tweets talk about the associated trend and discuss what it may signify.

-Part of this analysis requires a dataset of trends which contains their exact time and ranking.
-We were unable to find such a historical dataset; however we collected a detailed dataset of the top 50 trends in real time from Turkey and the world between June 18, 2019 and September 1, 2019.
-Trends are updated in 5 minutes windows by Twitter, thus we send API requests to Twitter every 5 minutes.
-We name this dataset as the \emph{real-time trends} dataset.
+Part of this analysis requires a dataset of trends that contains their exact time and ranking.
+We were unable to find such a historical dataset; however, we collected a detailed dataset of the top 50 trends in real-time from Turkey and the world between June 18, 2019, and September 1, 2019, by sending API requests to Twitter every 5 minutes.
+We name this dataset the \emph{real-time trends} dataset.